Higher mortgage rates and rising prices increased monthly housing costs for buyers

 - Changes in Sales activity varied by market segment

-- Previously owned sales were up 16.0 percent; new construction sales climbed 12.2 percent
+- Previously owned sales decreased 40.2 percent; new construction sales declined 18.7 percent